mialkin/docs/databases/cte/cte.md

 The [↑ `HAVING`](https://www.postgresql.org/docs/current/tutorial-agg.html) clause was added to SQL because the `WHERE` clause cannot be used with aggregate functions.

 Aggregate functions are often used with `GROUP BY` clauses, and by adding `HAVING` we can write condition like we do with `WHERE` clauses.

+## `FULL JOIN`

+First, an inner join is performed.
+Then, for each row in T1 that does not satisfy the join condition with any row in T2, a joined row is added with null values in columns of T2.
+Also, for each row of T2 that does not satisfy the join condition with any row in T1, a joined row with null values in the columns of T1 is added.